wo083053253/cloudbench/README.rst

     modes = Comma-separated list of modes to use during benchmarking

-Next, execute stackbench and point it to your configuration file
+Next, execute cloudbench and point it to your configuration file

 .. code-block:: bash

-    $ stackbench -c /path/to/config/file.ini
+    $ cloudbench -c /path/to/config/file.ini

-By default, stackbench looks for its config file in ``/etc/stackbench.ini``
+By default, cloudbench looks for its config file in ``/etc/cloudbench.ini``

 -------